 The programme is built on internationally recognized child road safety education best practices, which drew from the experience of road safety practitioners from a breadth of industries and from the knowledge of the global GRSP Expert Team.

-Having as ultimate focus children road safety, VIA has been developed as an easy to integrate programme that can be added to current road safety curricula in the schools where it is implemented, so to avoid the risk of duplication.
+VIA has been developed as an easy to integrate programme that can be implemented in lieu of road safety progammes in schools, or can easily complement current road safety curricula in schools avoiding the risk of duplication.

 What’s the aim of the programme?